Check the current guidance

 Flying

 If there is a chance that you might have a seizure on the plane, it is useful for someone travelling with you to know about your epilepsy and how to help if you have a seizure.
-Also, telling the airline about your
+Also, telling the airline about your epilepsy when you book means that they can let the cabin crew know about your seizures.
+Some airlines may have policies that may affect you.
+For example, if medical clearance is required due to you having seizures, or policies on how long after a seizure you need to be clear before you can fly.

-Current airport security regulations allow you to carry tablets and capsules, or liquids up to 100ml, in your hand luggage.
-If your medicine is a liquid in a container larger than 100ml, you will need to contact the airline before you fly.
-You may need to have a letter from your GP or specialist explaining about your epilepsy and the medication you take.
+Current airport security regulations allow you to carry tablets and capsules, or liquids up to 100ml, in your hand luggage, although some airports have removed the liquid limit.
+If your medicine is a liquid in a container larger than 100ml, check with the airport before you fly.

 If you are travelling to a different time zone, you may want to gradually adjust when you take your medication, so that you can take it at a manageable time of the day.
+If you are going on a long-haul flight, to avoid confusion with time zones, consider setting an alarm to remind you when to take your medication.

 Organised holidays